JUNIOR-PROJETOS-CUIABA/Sustainability_Mars/README.md

 - Background is blue with Planet Earth illustration
 - All sources are public and educational
-- AI (ChatGPT GPT-5) was used to create the narrative and structure Code/data generated using AI (ChatGPT GPT-5)
+- AI (ChatGPT GPT-5) was used to create the narrative and structure
+## Notes / Observações
+- Images and videos: Generated with AI
+- Code/data: Generated using AI (ChatGPT GPT-5)